cathoderaydude/FB2KNowPlayingOverlay/readme.md

 **Album art display:** This is **on** by default.
 Add `noart=true` to disable it.

-**Fade out:** This is **off** by default, so the UI will **not** fade out.
-Add `fade=true` to enable fading.
+**Fade out:** This is **off** by default, so the UI will **always** be visible.
+Add `fade=true` to make it fade out after each track change.

 **Fade out delay:** This is 10 seconds by default.
 Add `fadetime=20` to change it to i.e. 20 seconds.

-**Display width:** The UI is about 350 pixels wide by default.
-Add `width=500` to make it i.e. 500 pixels.
+**Display width:** The UI is about 500 pixels wide by default.
+Add i.e. `width=700` to make it 700 pixels.

-**Folder name as artist:** If you play a song with no artist tag, by default it'll just show up empty.
-If you set `foldername=true`, the artist field will show the name of the folder the file is in.
+**Folder name as artist:** If you play a song with no artist tag, the artist field will be blank.
+If you set `foldername=true` however, the artist field will show the name of the folder the file is in.
 Be careful if you sometimes store your music in _"C:\FilthyImagesDontLookInHere"_.

+**Filename as artist:** As above, except the artist field will show the name of the file itself.
+Set `filename=true` to enable this.

+**Recently played list:** Set `lastplayed=5` to display a list of the last 5 songs played.
+Note that this will make the UI taller, so after you pick a list size, play enough songs to fill up the whole list, then adjust your OBS browser source to fit or it'll get cut off.

+# Troubleshooting

+## Album art isn't loading / wrong album art is loading

+Album art is retrieved in two different ways:

+**Extracted from the song file itself:**
+Music from most stores (bandcamp, etc.) has the album art embedded.
+Assuming you installed TinyTag and Pillow as instructed, this should work automatically.
+However, some songs don't have it embedded, in which case it has to be...

+**Found in a file next to the song itself:**
+For this to work, the art must be in the same folder as the song, with one of these names:
+	* **front.jpg**
+ 	* **cover.jpg**
+    * **folder.jpg**
+    * **[the name of the folder].jpg**

+If none of these are found, well, it won't work, naturally.
+Also, if several of these files exist, they'll be used in the above order, so if you're getting the wrong art, it might be because front.jpg is overriding cover.jpg, in which case the only solution is to delete it.

+Also, any art embedded in a file will always override art found in the folder.

 # Credits

-This is forked from a project by [farpenoodles](https://github.com/farpenoodle/FB2KNowPlayingOverlay) which had not been updated in over a decade and was so code-rotted that it no longer functioned (e.g. it depended on javascript loaded from a local file being able to access files directly on the host filesystem.)
+This is based on a project by [farpenoodles](https://github.com/farpenoodle/FB2KNowPlayingOverlay) which had not been updated in over a decade and was so code-rotted that it no longer functioned (e.g. it depended on javascript loaded from a local file being able to access files directly on the host filesystem.)

-I have rewritten a good chunk of it, but I would not have started this project at all without their efforts.
+I have rewritten essentially all of it, but I would not have started this project at all without their efforts.